The Combined Cadet Force (CCF) is a MOD sponsored youth organisation run by CCF Officers from the teaching staff.

-The aim of the Combined Cadet Force (CCF) at Bradfield is to enhance the personal development of our pupils, providing them with opportunities to develop leadership, team work skills, self-reliance and resourcefulness.
+The aim of the CCF is to enhance the personal development of our pupils, providing them with opportunities to develop leadership, teamwork, self-reliance and resourcefulness.

-During the Shell year (Year 10), pupils participate in CCF activities on a weekly basis within their respective section.
+During the Shell year (Year 10), pupils participate in CCF activities on a weekly basis and are afforded the opportunity to join the Royal Marines Section, Army Section or the RAF Section.
 CCF remains compulsory for Shell cadets during the Michaelmas and Lent Terms.

-Pupils who decide to stay on in the CCF beyond the Shell are given the opportunity to become Junior Leaders.
+The Senior Cadets within the Sixth Form typically lead CCF activities and gain valuable leadership experience in this role.
 Pupils who join the College in the Sixth Form may join the CCF and will undergo an induction period prior to becoming Junior Leaders.